courselabs/devsecops/labs/kibana/README.md

 When the index pattern is created you're shown the field list - this is the superset of all fields in all documents in all the matching indices.

 Browse to the _Discover_ tab from the main menu.
 Your `logs-*` index pattern should be selected as the default, but there are no results.
-Click the calendar icon in the top right and expand the date range to include June 2021, e.g. _Last 90 days_.
+Click the calendar icon in the top right and expand the date range to include June 2021, e.g. _Last 1 year_.

 You'll see both documents with a graph showing the number of documents created over time: